datamllab/BED_main/README.md

 ### Cite this work

-If you find this repo useful, you can cite this work by:
+If you find this project useful, you can cite this work by:

 ````angular2html
 TBD.